List of films considered the worst: Things (1989)

-Things, a 1989 Canadian low budget, independent, horror exploitation film, was written and produced by Andrew Jordan & Barry J. Gillis.
+Things, a 1989 Canadian low budget, independent, shot on video horror exploitation film, was written and produced by Andrew Jordan & Barry J. Gillis.
 It cost approximately $35,000 in total to make and marked the mainstream film debut of porn star Amber Lynn.
 It was ostensibly made as homage to horror icons and films, such as George A. Romero and his Night of the Living Dead franchise.
 Adam Symchuk of Screen Rant writes: "While films like The Room and Birdemic seem to be constant contenders for the best 'so bad it's good' movie, [Things] is the true unheralded champion among many cinephiles."
-Likewise, Jeff Kirschner of Dread Central nominated it as the worst movie ever made and Will Pfeifer opined that "It's so terrible I can’t think of another movie that even comes close."
+Likewise, Jeff Kirschner of Dread Central nominated it as the worst movie ever made and Will Pfeifer opined that "It's so terrible I can't think of another movie that even comes close."
 In 2022, RiffTrax concluded that Things was the worst movie that they had ever spoofed.